-- 1. Seal any unused openings in the venting system. - Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1or the CAN/CGA B149 Installation Codes and these instructions.
+- 1. Seal any unused openings in the venting system. - 2.
+Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1or the CAN/ CGA B149 Installation Codes and these instructions.
 Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
 So far as is practical, close all building doors and windows and all doors between the space in which the water heater(s) connected to the venting system are located and other spaces of the building.
 Turn on all appliances not connected to the venting system.
 Turn on all exhaust fans, such as range hoods and bathroom exhausts, so they shall operate at maximum speed.
-Close fireplace dampers. - Follow the lighting instruction.
+Close fireplace dampers. - 4.
+Follow the lighting instruction.
 Place the water heater being inspected in operation.
-Adjust thermostat so appliance shall operate continuously. - Test for spillage at the burner level after 5 minutes of main burner operation. - After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas burning appliance to their previous conditions of use. - 7.
-If improper venting is observed during any of the above tests, the venting system must be corrected.
+Adjust thermostat so water heater shall operate continuously. - 5.
+Inspect vent system for leakage after 5 minutes of main burner operation. - 6.
+After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas burning appliance to their previous conditions of use.

+7. If improper venting is observed during any of the above tests, the venting system must be corrected.